That dog named “Loki” is not rolling over, she is flipping (?)

 top/featured image credit: flickr photo by Jon Grado http://flickr.com/photos/jonathan-grado/5668466251 shared under a Creative Commons (BY-SA) license

-The post "Am I Switching My Creative Commons Licenses Back to BY Again?" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/04/switching-back-to-by/) on April 27, 2015.
+The post "Am I Switching My Creative Commons Licenses Back to BY Again?" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2015/04/switching-back-to-by/) on April 27, 2015.